Ambérieu-en-Bugey Air Base: World War II

-The air base was constructed during World War II as all-weather temporary field built by the United States Army Air Forces XII Engineer Command during late August 1944 after German forces were removed from the area.
+Built during World War II as a temporary all-weather airfield, the facility was constructed by the United States Army Air Forces XII Engineer Command during late August 1944 after German forces were cleared from the area.
 It was built on a graded surface using Pierced Steel Planking for runways and parking areas, as well as for dispersal sites.
 In addition, tents were used for billeting and also for support facilities; an access road was built to the existing road infrastructure; a dump for supplies, ammunition, and gasoline drums, along with a drinkable water and minimal electrical grid for communications and station lighting.
 The airfield was known as Ambérieu Airfield or Advanced Landing Ground Y-5.

-It was turned over for operational use by Twelfth Air Force on 6 September.
-The 324th Fighter Group, which flew P-40 Warhawks from the field during September 1944, after which it moved up to Tavaux.
-Once the P-47s moved out, Ambérieu Airfield became a rear area support base operated by the 1st Air Service Squadron for transport aircraft moving supplies and equipment to the front.
+It was turned over to the Twelfth Air Force for operational use on 6 September 1944.
+The 324th Fighter Group flew P-40 Warhawks from the field during September, after which it moved up to Tavaux.
+Once the 324th moved out, Ambérieu Airfield became a rear area support base operated by the 1st Air Service Squadron for transport aircraft moving supplies and equipment to the front.

 With the end of the war in Europe in May, 1945 the Americans began to withdraw their aircraft and personnel.
 Control of the airfield was turned over to French authorities on 29 May 1945.